Registration for Camp WSA 2026 is now open!

-Camp WSA 2026 is back at Camp Twin Lakes West in Rutledge, GA!
-Join us May 24th to 29th!
+Camp WSA is back this summer at Camp Twin Lakes for 2026!
+We will be at the Rutledge-West campsite in Rutledge, GA.
+Join us from Sunday, May 24th to Friday, May 29th!

-Skipping camp is still not an option for the WSA.
+• Why We Are Moving Forward: Skipping camp is still not an option for the WSA.
 Camp remains one of our most important programs.
-It is a place where:
+Camp is a place where:

 • Friendships form that last long after campfire songs fade.

-• Time with the animals at the farm
+• Horseback riding and farm animals at the farm

 Planning for the Future

-While we prepare for another great summer at Camp Will-A-Way, we are actively exploring options for 2027 and beyond.
+While we prepare for another great summer with Camp Twin Lakes, we are actively exploring options for 2027 and beyond.
 We are looking for locations that:

 • Offer dates that allow more campers to attend